Save The Date – Digital Inclusion Week 2020

 - Connect with colleagues around the country to share ideas through our mailing list.

-- From October 7-11, 2019 use hashtags #digitalinclusion and #digitalequityis ______ to join the conversation and celebrate progress.
+- Use hashtags #digitalinclusion and #digitalequityis ______ to join the conversation and celebrate progress.

 DIW19 Media Hub